History and Humanity at the Supreme Court

 For some, the journey was fueled in academia – Jackson, Michigan resident Jeffrey Frounfelker recalled reading Scalia’s work, especially in the realm of privacy law, during law school.
 “I really enjoyed reading his opinions,” Frounfelker said.
 “Plus, he was always very entertaining to read, especially with his dissents.”

-Arian Rubio of Somerset, New Jersey, agreed, calling Scalia’s writing “absolutely brilliant.”
+[Name and location redacted] agreed, calling Scalia’s writing “absolutely brilliant.”

 Finally, Joanna Smith of nearby Loudoun County, Virginia, expressed a lingering, emotional fondness for one of Scalia’s greatest values.